riebschlager/kcai-tfc-2018/projects/project-2.md

 ## Requirements

-- Present your gmae using the web technologies we've learned using glitch.com to host your project.
+- Present your game using the web technologies we've learned using glitch.com to host your project.
 - Make use of the HTML and CSS we've learned, experiment with tech we haven't talked about yet.
 - You will present your work to the class for discussion and critique.